uikit/uikit-site/docs/pages/installation.md

 ## File structure of the source

-The Github project contains all sources files which are compiled into the `dist` folder.
-[Less](http://lesscss.org) sources are compiled into CSS files, JavaScript sources are concatenated and icons are bundled into the icon library.
+The Github project contains all source files which are compiled into the `dist` folder.
+[Less](http://lesscss.org) sources are compiled into CSS files, JavaScript sources are bundled and transpiled into ECMAScript 5 and icons are bundled into the icon library.

 | Folder   | Description                                             |
 |:---------|:--------------------------------------------------------|